 to 95,000 MWhth: steam production per year

 CNIM co-funded, designed, built and handed over a wood biomass cogeneration plant at Estrées-Mons, in France’s Somme department, in 2014, to its customer Akuo Energy, France’s leading independent renewable energy producer.
 This plant produces electricity that is fed into the RTE grid and steam that is supplied to the nearby Bonduelle plant, the world’s largest vegetable canning facility.
-CNIM demonstrated its ability to support this customer at every step of the project, including the power plant’s operation, which was entrusted to it for 20 years.
+CNIM demonstrated its ability to support this customer at every step of the project.

 So what is the secret a good peas?
 Water, lots of it and, notably, in the form of steam!
 For the supply of steam required for washing, peeling, cooking and sterilising its vegetables, the Bonduelle facility relies on the neighbouring biomass cogeneration plant, known as CBEM (Cogénération Biomasse d’Estrées-Mons).

 Winning project in the CRE 3 tender process in 2010, the CBEM facility supplies electricity to the equivalent of 40,000 people.
-On the strength of its ability to cover the entire process, from project design to ensuring the supply of wood and running the plant, CNIM continued perfecting the installation’s operation and performances during the operating phase.
-To optimise the contract’s fulfilment, CNIM also took a minority shareholder in the project company formed.Photo © Frédéric Douard
+Thanks to its ability to integrate the entire process, from project design to the supply of wood to the plant and its operation for several years, CNIM has optimized the plant's operation and performance.

 Constant dialogue between the project partners